Frequently Asked Questions

 If you’re not sure how many weeks you want to play, it’s fine to register for some weeks of a season, then later come back and register for more.
 (However, the discount for registering for an entire season is only available if you register for the whole season at once.)

-Yes!
-The questions are completely separate, and you can play as many levels as you want, even in the same season.
+Each level’s questions are completely separate, and you can play as many levels as you want, even in the same season.

-I’m a quiz bowl coach.
-Can my team play Buzzword?
+Can my team play Buzzword together?

 Buzzword is an individual competition, so your players can play Buzzword individually, but not together—that wouldn’t be fair.
+Read the next question too!

 After I have buzzed in, how long do I have to type my answer?